Petasites hybridus

-Petasites hybridus, the butterbur, is a herbaceous perennial flowering plant in the family Asteraceae, native to Europe and northern Asia.
+Petasites hybridus, also known as the butterbur, is a herbaceous perennial flowering plant in the family Asteraceae that is native to Europe and northern Asia.

 Although used over centuries in traditional medicine to treat various disorders, there are no approved medical uses, but it is sold as a dietary supplement.
 Concerns about the potential toxic effects of pyrrolizidine alkaloids in butterbur limit its use in human and animal studies.

-Etymology and common names
+Common names

-The botanical name Petasites derived from the Greek word, petasos, from the plant's broad leaves resembling a wide-brimmed hat.
 Butterbur may have derived from the use of leaves to wrap butter centuries ago.
 It is also called bog rhubarb, Devil's hat, and pestilence wort.

-Synonyms include P. officinalis, P. ovatus, P. vulgaris, and Tussilago petasites L.

 Description

 The species is dioecious, the male and female flowers being borne on separate plants.
 In Britain, the male flowers are widespread, but the female flowers have a restricted distribution in northern and central England.

 The flowers are produced in the early spring, before the leaves appear.
 They are pale pink, with several inflorescences clustered on a 5–20 cm stem.
 The leaves are large, on stout 80–120 cm tall stems, round, with a diameter of 40–70 cm with petioles up to 1.5 m.

 Distribution

-It is native to central Europe, extending from the British Isles to the Caucasus, and from southern Italy north to southern Scandinavia.
+It is native to central Europe, extending from the British Isles to the Caucasus, and from southern Italy to southern Scandinavia.
 It is present as an introduced species in North America.
-In the British Isles, female plants are rarely found outside central and northern England, and the species may be naturalized as clonal populations outside this area, propagating via rhizome fragments.
-The preferred habitats are moist, fertile soils, often by rivers, streams and in wet meadows.
+In the British Isles, female plants are rarely found outside central and northern England and the species may be naturalized as clonal populations outside this area, propagating via rhizome fragments.
+The preferred habitats are moist, fertile soils often by rivers, streams, and in wet meadows.